unixbhaskar/slpkg/README.rst

 .. image:: https://raw.githubusercontent.com/dslackw/slpkg/master/logo/slpkg.png
     :alt: logo

 Features
 --------
+- Find and Download packages from slackbuilds.org
+- Automatic tool build and install packages
 - Download package with all dependencies, build and install all in a command
+- Display the contents of the packages
+- Install-upgrade Slackware packages
-- Automatic tool build and install packages
+- Auto Download and Build packages
+- Checking for updated packages
 - List all installed packages
+- Find installed package
+- Read SlackBuilds files
 - Τracking dependencies
-- Checking for updated packages
-- Find and Download packages from SBo repositority
-- View README file
-- View SlackBuild file
-- View Info file
-- Auto Download and Build packages
-- Install binary packages
-- Install-upgrade packages with new
-- Reinstall the same packages
 - Remove packages
-- Find installed packages
-- Display the contents of the packages
 - No dependencies

 It's a quick and easy way to manage your packages in slackware